kevinsqi/react-calendar-heatmap/README.md

 ## Development

-To view demo locally:
+To develop locally:

 ```bash
 npm install
 npm start
 ```

-Then go to localhost:8080 to see demo.
+Then go to localhost:8080, which renders demo/index.html.